jbiason/blog/content/books/things-i-learnt/crash-it/index.md

 date = 2019-06-24

 [taxonomies]
-tags = ["en-au", "books", "things i learnt", "exceptions", "error handling"]
+tags = ["books", "things i learnt", "exceptions", "error handling"]
 +++

 Although that sounds weird, it's better to not add any error handling than